 Speaking of rain, sometimes it’s just nice to spend the day inside.
 Enter: The Muse.
 A hands-on museum dedicated to all things STEAM for crawlers to age 10.
 They have so many programs and activities you could fill up your calendar with visits there alone.
 Only $12 for all ages 1-64, and discounted to $6 for 65+ so perfect to wear them out on the grandparents’ watch!

 No summer bucket list would be complete without a trip to the zoo.
 Zoo Knoxville recently welcomed a baby giraffe and we all wait with bated breath to see when she will be out and about for the public to catch a glimpse.
 The zoo has lots of other programs and events for the whole family to enjoy.
 In 2018, the Asian Trek area opened with Malayan tigers, white cranes, gibbons, langurs, and more!
 Georgie the gibbon is a real ham – be sure and give him a wave as he swings through his obstacle course.

 Spending time outdoors is integral to childhood memories.
 Ijams Nature Center in SoKno (that’s South Knoxville to the uninitiated) is the perfect place to make those memories.
 They have a calendar that will suit all ages.
 From paved trails to bring out the BOB stroller to kayaking and rock climbing for the older kids, there’s truly something for everybody here!

-It’s everyone’s favorite free community-wide scavenger hunt!
-Waldo is hiding in over 3 dozen locations in downtown Knoxville, and it’s your mission to find him.
+Where's Waldo is everyone’s favorite free community-wide scavenger hunt!
+Where's Waldo is hiding in over 3 dozen locations in downtown Knoxville, and it’s your mission to find him.
 Grab a passport from the participating locations and get searching.
 But better hurry, this is a one month only deal – you’ve got until July 31!
 If you’re a big fan of scavenger hunts, plan a trip to come in December – Elf on the Shelf will return!